 Mercer notes that these estimates are speculative at this early stage, with so many provisions of the ACA undefined and specifics of the Basic Health Program undetermined.

-The complete report, State of California Financial Feasibility of a Basic Health Program, is available on the Mercer website through the External Link below.
+The complete report, State of California Financial Feasibility of a Basic Health Program, is available as a Document Download below.